fetchai/carpark_agent/README.md

 In the terminal you should see a load of output finishing with the phrase "A thing of beauty is a joy forever...".
 If you see this, the Node is running correctly.

-### Getting IP address
+### Getting Mac IP address
 Later on we will need to use the IP address of your Mac/PC so you need to write this down.
 There are instructions [here](https://www.tp-link.com/us/support/faq/838/) on how to find your IP address on different platforms.
 When you have your Mac/PC machine's IP address, write it down.

 ## 3b.
 Running an OEF Node on Windows
-Its a bit more awkward getting this stuff running in Windows as many of the tools and scripts we use are Linux based.
+It's a bit more awkward getting this stuff running in Windows as many of the tools and scripts we use are Linux based.
 However, it can be done.

 ### Instaling Git-Bash
 You will need to clone the repository from github as well as execute various linux type Bash scripts.
 In order to do this, I recommend following these instructions to get Git-Bash installed.
 Follow these instructions up to and including Step 3 of "Configuring and connecting to a remote repository" - this step starts with the words "After entering the above command..."'